Debt Management Plan vs Debt Settlement - How Do You Decide Which is Right for You?

 Debts are paid in full

-Over the course of your DMP, your included credit accounts will be paid in full - usually in around 36 to 48 months.
+Over the course of your DMP, your included credit accounts will be paid in full once your plan is completed, which takes about 48 months on average.

 You’ll save money